 But we would recommend you package your parcel before you arrive at the post office as their range of packaging can be limited.

-While the process of using a post office in Japan can be daunting for the first time, the Japanese you need for the post office isn’t difficult.
+While the process of using a post office in Japan can be daunting for the first time, the words and phrases in Japanese for the post office aren’t difficult.
 The staff tend to be very helpful when they see you’re a foreigner and you’ll get the hang of it once you use the post office a few times.
 If in doubt, ask a Japanese friend if they can help you get the hang of things!

 Start your Japanese learning journey with our comprehensive 12-week online beginner Japanese course.
 Taught by Tokyo’s largest Japanese language school, Akamonkai, this course is designed to give you a solid foundation upon which you can develop your language skills.
 Find out more information and sign up here.